 If you want to create a video preloader on your website, this post will walk you through the complete process.
-Also, I showed you four different examples of how to create the preloader on a static HTML website, Divi, Elementor pro website, and how to exit the preloader dynamically with DOM (content) fully loaded.
+I also showed you four different examples of how to create the preloader on a static HTML website, Divi, and Elementor pro website and how to exit the preloader dynamically with the DOM (content) fully loaded.

 I used the same technics with a slightly different approach depending on the CMS (WordPress), page builders, etc.